Editor’s Note: This article was updated on December 19, 2019, to include updated information for the upcoming 2020 tax season.

-This article will cover everything from the student loan interest deduction to advanced strategies for lower payments on federal income-driven repayment plans.
+This article will cover everything from the student loan interest deduction to advanced strategies for lower payments, a lower tax bill, and a bigger retirement account.

 The Student Loan Interest Deduction

-Borrowers may recall that 2018 will be the first tax year under the rules of the “Tax Cuts and Jobs Act.”
-While there are many changes to the tax laws, the student loan interest deduction is basically the same.
+Borrowers may recall that 2018 was the first tax year under the rules of the “Tax Cuts and Jobs Act.”
+While there were many changes to the tax laws, the student loan interest deduction stayed mostly the same.

 Borrowers can claim a deduction of up to $2,500 based upon student loan interest spending.
 This deduction applies to both private and federal student loans.
 However, money spent paying down the principal balance isn’t counted towards this deduction.
 Your lender should mail out a 1098-E tax document with an exact accounting of the money spent on student loan interest.

 Note:Lenders are only required to supply a 1098-E for borrowers who pay over $600 in interest.
 If you spent less or have small loans with a variety of lenders, be sure to reach out to your lenders to get a 1098-E (though many lenders will still mail one out).
 The interest on amounts less than $600 can still be deducted; you might have to contact your lender for documentation.

 For further information, including income limits and phase out, be sure to check out our student loan interest deduction Q and A page.

 If you have concerns about whether or not your student loan interest is an eligible deduction, the IRS has a comprehensive tool for determining if you qualify.

 Timing Income Certifications

 Borrowers on an income-driven repayment plan have to certify their income every year.
 Most borrowers certify by supplying the Department of Education with their most recent tax return.